NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-sources.md

   Specifies the password for authenticating with the source.

-  > [!Note]
+  > [!CAUTION]
-  > Make sure to add the sources' password under the same user context as the nuget.exe is later used to access the package source.
+  > Be aware that encrypted passwords are only supported on Windows.
-  > The password will be stored encrypted in the config file and can only be decrypted in the same user context as it was encrypted.
+  > Moreover, they can only be decrypted on the same machine and by the same user who originally encrypted them.
-  > So for example when you use a build server to restore NuGet packages the password must be encrypted with the same Windows user under which the build server task will run.

 - **`-src|-Source`**